The Challenge of Joint Wear

 How It Works With the Joint

-Because it is collagen-based, ChondroFiller works in harmony with the joint rather than simply masking pain, and it has biological potential.
-However, it is best understood as a supportive, joint-preserving injection — not a guaranteed repair, cure or reversal of arthritis.
-A 2023 thumb-base osteoarthritis study reported improvements in pain and grip strength (Corain et al., 2023), though responses vary.
+Because it is collagen-based, ChondroFiller works in harmony with the joint's own biology rather than simply masking pain.
+The scaffold provides a chemotactic stimulus that attracts progenitor cells from the surrounding tissue; over time, those cells can differentiate and begin synthesising new cartilage matrix within the gel as the scaffold gradually resorbs.
+However, it is best understood as a supportive, joint-preserving injection — not a guaranteed repair, cure, or reversal of arthritis.
+A 2023 study in thumb-base osteoarthritis reported improvements in pain and grip strength (Corain, Zanotti, Giardini, Gasperotti, Invernizzi, Biasi and Lavagnolo, 2023, Cartilage), though individual responses vary and cannot be predicted with certainty.

 Conclusion

-ChondroFiller is a non-surgical collagen injection that works with the joint, adding a protective, cushioning layer that may help support a worn joint and ease symptoms for some people.
-It is not a cure.
-For advice tailored to you, consult a qualified healthcare professional.
+ChondroFiller is a non-surgical collagen injection that works with the joint, adding a protective, cushioning scaffold layer that may help support a worn joint surface and ease symptoms for some people.
+It is a CE-marked device with published clinical evidence, but it is not a cure, and results vary.
+At the London Cartilage Clinic on Harley Street, patients with joint wear or focal cartilage defects can receive an expert assessment to establish whether the ChondroFiller injection is appropriate for their situation, with realistic expectations from the outset.

 References